mark-d-holmberg/obsidian/README.md

 ![example screenshot](https://bitbucket.org/Fyorl/obsidian/raw/master/example.jpg)

 ## Bug Reports
-If you discover an issue with the sheet, please report it in the [issue tracker](https://bitbucket.org/Fyorl/obsidian/issues) and ensure you include the following information:
+If you discover an issue with the sheet or any other functionality the module provides, please report it in the [issue tracker](https://bitbucket.org/Fyorl/obsidian/issues) and ensure you include the following information:

+1. The version of foundry, obsidian, and dnd5e that you are using.
+2. Whether the issue is a bug or a module incompatibility.
+You can tell the difference by first disabling all other modules apart from obsidian.
+If you still experience the issue then it is a bug, otherwise it is a module incompatibility.
+3. Any error messages that appear when the issue manifests, or any error messages that appear when the world first loads.
+You can see these messages by pressing F12 to bring up the console.
+Please include screenshots or copy-pastes of these errors if you see them.
-1. The steps you took to encounter the issue.
+4. The steps you took to encounter the issue.
-2. What you expected to happen.
+5. What you expected to happen.
-3. What actually happened.
+6. What actually happened.
-4. Whether you encountered the issue in the foundry client or in a web browser, or both (and which browser and OS, if applicable).

-In addition to the above information, it can be useful if you are able to do the following, too:

-1. Press F12 to bring up the console and copy and paste any error messages you find there into the bug report.
-2. Zip up your `actors.db` file and attach it to the report.
-It can be found in your foundry data directory under `Data/worlds/yourworld/data/actors.db`.

 ## License
 All source code (`*.html`, `*.css`, `*.js`, `*.json`) is copyright 2019-2021 Kim Mantas, with the exception of individual contributions which remain the copyright of their respective contributors, as specified in the `CONTRIBUTORS` file.